syou1707/Sherry-You-Data-Science-Portfolio/README.md

 In this repository, you can find the various data science-related projects I have completed through my courses over the past two years.
 I have seperated my projects into three folders based on the course that I took.
 There are three main folders:

-1.
-2.
-3.

-## Introducing my Classes

-### RSM338H1: Machine Learning in Finance

-### ECO225H1: Big-Data Tools for Economists

-### RSM412: Special Topics in Management Analytics for Service and Healthcare Management
+1. Management Analytics for Service and Healthcare Management (RSM412) - Projects
+2. Big-Data Tools for Economists (ECO225) - Research Project
+3. Machine Learning in Finance (RSM338) - Projects

+Through these courses, I had the opportunity to explore various machine learning algorithms including:
+* Linear Regression
+* Logistic Regression
+* K-nearest neighbours
+* K-Means Clustering
+* Decision Trees
+* Random Forests
+* XGBoost
+* Neural Networks
+* Deep Neural Network Applications